redam94/optimizer-framework/docs/source/examples/marketing_mix.md

 import pandas as pd
 import xarray as xr
-from datetime import datetime, timedelta from optimizer_framework import (
+from datetime import datetime, timedelta from atlas import (
     ModelWrapper,
     OptimizerFactory,
     ConfigurationManager
 )
-from optimizer_framework.strategies import MediaMixOptimizationStrategy import matplotlib.pyplot as plt import seaborn as sns
+from atlas.strategies import MediaMixOptimizationStrategy import matplotlib.pyplot as plt import seaborn as sns